ppeterka/easymark/README.md

 Here are the outstanding points:
  * add some kind of link to help or cheatsheet regarding Markdown to the inline editing part

 Release notes:
+1.3: WIP
+ * fix double escaping in code blocks

-1.2: Feature release (not released yet!)
+1.2: Feature release
  * Markdown Extra
  * Minor bugfix: variable not found error fixed
- * WYSIWYG-like operation!
+ * **WYSIWYG-like operation**!
 Yay!
 Not the nicest (currently uses HTTP GET requests to a special page...), but at least works most of the time.
 Would be nicer with posts, but having to get a nonce does not make that too easy...

 1.1: Initial release, minimal functionality
  * Markdown parsing, inline editing works, as well as Section add and remove